Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 ![Human Task](/_books/esp-config/images/workflow-human-task.png)

 ## Reference
 * **Language.** Select a language to provide a translated display name that is visible within the workflow.
-The language seletion will also display the translations that have been provided on Outcomes and Capture Task Fields.
+The language selection will also display the translations that have been provided on Outcomes and Capture Task Fields.
 Translations are not available  for the task title or task details.
 * **Display.** The display name for the human task node in the Workflow Designer.
 The default value is set to *Human Task*.
 This name does not appear on the assigned activity.

     :::tip